Social Constructs of Ageing

 - Explore and describe the socio-cultural patterns and dimensions of ageing

-- Critically consider experiences of, and attitudes to, ageing across countries and cultures including Indigenous communities
+- Examine the relevance of culture to experiences of and attitudes to ageing including Indigenous communities

-- Critically evaluate the use of language as applied to ageing and ageing-related health conditions and interventions
+- Critically explore the use of language as applied to ageing and ageing-related health conditions and interventions

 - Examine and reflect on your own beliefs and values with respect to ageing and ageism